AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Casters/Mentalist.md

 At 8th level, you are able to cast spells so elegantly you become able to weave additional messages into your spellcasting.
 Whenever you cast a histolecty spell, you may make an impression against a creature, either using a Demoralize quick action as a free action if you have the Maddening Bond feature, or an Inspire quick action as a free action if you have the Encouraging Bond feature.
 You may only use this feature once per round.

+### Communal Branching

+Constantly sustaining connections to the creatures around you not only allows you to influence your surroundings, but to be aware of it.
+Starting at 10th level, the creatures you bond via your [[#Enhanced Bond Specialty|enhanced bond]] share information with you constantly about the creatures they are aware of.
+* You are aware to creatures they are histolectually bound to, and when they use the [[Histolecty#^8e3f1d|bind quick action]] you may use 1 reaction to switch some of your bonds to these creatures.
+* You have advantage for Perception (Wisdom) checks against creatures attempting to hide while one of your enhanced bond creatures are aware of them.
+* You have advantage on Willpower saves for reactions triggered by your enhanced bond creatures.